tapassahoo/MoRiBS-PIGS/README.md

 1. If user wish to run MoRiBs in graham.computecanada.ca, just replace "NameOfServer = "nlogn"" by "NameOfServer = "graham"".
 "NameOfServer = "nlogn"" when jobs will be submitted in feynman or nlogn server.

-2. As computation of rotational density matrix for linear rotors is not time consuming, the user could use "status_rhomat = "Yes"" flag that generates rotational density matrix files instantly during submitting the jobs in queue.
-On the other hand, the user is advised to generate the density matrices for non linear molecules before he/she submit the jobs by the scripts.
-For this case, the user should use "status_rhomat = "No"".

-3. If the user wish to include cage potential, he/she should use "status_cagepot = "Yes", otherwise, "status_cagepot = "No".
+2. If the user wish to include cage potential, he/she should use "status_cagepot = True", otherwise, "status_cagepot = False".

-4. Keep the same directotory-tree as as the developer used - /home/user_name/source_dir/input_dir.
+3. Keep the same directotory-tree as as the developer used - /home/user_name/source_dir/input_dir.
 The user may change the names of the directories.
-As for example, the developer used user_name           = "tapas" source_dir          = "Moribs-pigs/MoRiBS-PIMC/"                    #Path of the source directory# out_dir             = "nonlinear-molecule/"                         #This directory automatically generated in /work or in /scratch. input_dir           = "examples/nonlinear-molecule/"                #Where all the input and scripts are final_results_path  = "/home/"+user_name+"/ResultsOf"+TypeCal+"/"   #Where all the final results will be stored after analyzing the MoRiBs outputs.
+As for example, the developer used user_name           = "tapas" source_dir          = "Moribs-pigs/MoRiBS-PIMC/"                    #Path of the source directory# out_dir             = "nonlinear-molecule/"                         #This directory will automatically be created in /work or in /scratch if it does not exits. input_dir           = "examples/nonlinear-molecule/"                #Where all the input and scripts are final_results_path  = "/home/"+user_name+"/ResultsOf"+TypeCal+"/"   #Where all the final results will be stored after analyzing the MoRiBs outputs.